VikashK24/asm-assign/README.md

 # asm-assign

-This project demonstrates how to use inline assembly in C programs.
+This project demonstrates the inline assembly in C programs.

 ## Setup